victoryobieke/MaxwellSimulation/README.md

 Files

-main.m: Main script to run the simulation, visualize results, and compute error analysis.
+Main script to run the simulation, visualize results, and compute error analysis.

 Simulation Parameters